 - 1. Check Enable Actions to turn on actions. - 2.
 Under If, choose to apply actions if the result is a Pass or a Fail. - 3.
-Under Then, choose all the actions to take: - Save Waveform file - Stop the test - Sound an Alarm - Emit a Pulse from the AUX OUT connector.
-When taking this action, also go to Utilities > Utilities Setup > Aux Output and choose to Use Auxilliary Output For Pass/Fail. - Capture the screen and process it according to your Hardcopy (Print) settings. - Create a LabNotebook Entry
+Under Then, choose all the actions to take: - Save Waveform file - Stop the test - · Sound an Alarm - Emit a Pulse from the AUX OUT connector.
+When taking this action, also go to Utilities > Utilities Setup > Aux Output and choose to Use Auxilliary Output For Pass/Fail. - User Action configured for the front panel User button. - Create a LabNotebook Entry